LaraFB/3-ano/README.md

 ### Sprint 1
 ##### Sprint Plan

-- Goal: User Interface que permita ter um ideia inicial do projeto, com os metodos mais simples
+- Goal: User Interface that allows you to get an ideia of the inicial project, only with the simplest of methods.

 - Roles:
-  - Product Owner: name
+  - Product Owner: Lara Bizarro
-  - Scrum Master: name
+  - Scrum Master: Joana Ferrão

 - Dates: from 24-27/Oct to 7-10/Nov | 14-17/Nov, 2 | 3 weeks

-- Roles:
-  - Product Owner: name
-  - Scrum Master: name

 - To do:
   - (list of US or Tasks from the PB)